Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 What happens to your waiting periods

-Upgrading your cover
+Upgrading your cover while switching

-Best time of year to switch
+Best time to switch

 Pre-switch checklist